HELP My Etsy Listing Stopped Selling — What Should I Do?

 This free checklist is a very complete step-by-step guide to help you go from idea to launch with your handmade shop!

 You probably expected the first item to be something like “pick a website platform” or “figure out your shipping costs”.
-I am sorry to disappoint, but knowing WHO your ideal customer is, is actually far more important.
+Believe it or not, knowing WHO your ideal customer is actually far more important.

 Your ideal customer is a representation of who your potential buyers are.
 It is a mix of demographics (are they women? men?
 25 years old?
 50+?, where do they live?, etc.) and psychographics (what they like, don’t like, are trying to accomplish, etc.).